Fans give millions to Damar Hamlin's toy drive for kids - WHIZ News

 Then came Monday, when the Buffalo Bills safety was critically injured and needed his heart restarted on the field in a chilling scene that unfolded during a nationally televised game against the Cincinnati Bengals.
 He instantly became one of the biggest stories in sports, and thousands of people found his GoFundMe page.

-A fundraiser that as of last month had raised $2,921 was up to $4,427,080 by 2 p.m.
-Eastern on Tuesday — with about 157,000 people going online in that span to donate, on average, about $28.
+A fundraiser that as of last month had raised $2,921 was up to $5,495,550 by 9 p.m.
+Eastern on Tuesday — with about 183,000 people going online in that span to donate, on average, about $30.
 Some of the donations were smaller.
 Some were more than $5,000.
-Some were even from New England Patriots players, who are scheduled to play at Buffalo on Sunday for the regular-season finale.
+A number of NFL players donated as well, including members of the New England Patriots, who are scheduled to play at Buffalo on Sunday for the regular-season finale.

-On average, about 2.5 donations were being made every second in that initial 17-hour span.
+On average, about 2.2 donations were made through his GoFundMe page every second in the first 24 hours after Hamlin got hurt.
 And many came with messages of hope for a 24-year-old player in his second season, sedated in a Cincinnati hospital, listed in critical condition and with some teammates unwilling to return to Buffalo just so they could remain close to him.

 “There are moments in life that stop the world,” wrote Michael Lynch, who donated.
 “We all pray for two things.
 Your speedy recovery and that your impact to the world is enhanced by your go fund me.”